CHR2025 Programme

 Cluster ambiguity in networks as substantive knowledge(short)

-Bridging Semantics and Structure: a Typed Prosopographical Network \of Maximilian I's Court(short)
+Bridging Semantics and Structure: A Typed Prosopographical Network \of Maximilian I's Court(short)

 “Works on My Machine”: A Case Study of Replicability Challenges in Computational Humanities Research(short)